 How To Get To Epsom Downs Racecourse

-- By Train – Epsom Station is a 10-minute car ride from the racecourse, with shuttle buses running on major event days/nights.
-Tattenham Corner station and Epsom Downs station are both less than a mile away.
+- By Train – Epsom Station is a 10-minute taxi ride from the racecourse, with shuttle buses running on major event days/nights.
+Tattenham Corner station and Epsom Downs station are both less than a mile away if these are more convenient options.

-- Metro bus – services from the town centre to Tattenham Corner station frequently and coach services are active on race days.
+- Metro bus – services from the town centre to Tattenham Corner station run frequently and coach services are active on race days too .

 Hotels nearby include: